 – The athlete or client will maybe use the rectus femoris to create hip flexion.
 This is the mysterious “quad pull” seen in sprinters or on forty-yard dash day in football.
 In this case the etiology is the same as above, only the culprit is now the rectus femoris, not the TFL.
 The psoas and iliacus are to the anterior hip as the glute is to the posterior hip.
 Use of the hamstring as the primary hip extensor changes the lever arm of the femur and can cause anterior capsule pain, and hamstring strains – another Sahrmann’s point.

 Test 2 – Single leg glute bridge test.
 The test is pretty simple – just perform a few reps of single leg glute bridge exercise (non-working hip is flexed with knee up and toward chest – on that way we are making posterior pelvic tilt a bit which should activate glutes better, but…).
-If hams cramp occurs it means it’s overactive and glutes underactive.
+If hams cramp occurs it means it’s overactive (you are maybe hams dominant) and glutes underactive (the second option could be holding this position – ISO, if you can’t hold it for 10s without your hams cramping up – your glutes might not be firing properly leading to more stress on the hamstring).
 Of course, it doesn’t mean that it’s the case with every single person but it’s something that makes sense definitely because one of the most common causes of muscle cramps is overuse of a muscle.
 Hams are pretty shortened in this position, so why they would initiate hip extension if gluteal muscles are in much better starting position (especially when you close heel to the butt more)?
-Because they used to it… have you ever heard for “gluteal amnesia” (hate that term J )?
+Because they used to it… have you ever heard for “gluteal amnesia” (hate that term 🙂 )?
 It’s when your glutes “sleep” instead of being the primary hip extensors (they are not active enough).
 Our brains “need to learn” how to send right signals in glutes.

 Test 3 – Thomas test.
 On the videos below, you can watch pretty good demonstrations of the test from the anatomical and practical demo standpoint.
 Take a look!